 - (a) Category A: A proposed project is classified as Category A if it is likely to have significant adverse environmental impacts that are sensitive, diverse, or unprecedented.
 These impacts may affect an area broader than the sites or facilities subject to physical works.
 Environmental assessment for a Category A project examines the project's potential negative and positive environmental impacts, compares them with those of feasible alternatives (including the "without project" situation), and recommends any measures needed to prevent, minimize, mitigate, or compensate for adverse impacts and improve environmental performance.
 For a Category A project, the borrower is responsible for preparing a report (generally a full EIA). - (b) Category B: A proposed project is classified as Category B if its potential adverse environmental impacts on human populations or environmentally important areas--including wetlands, forests, grasslands, and other natural habitats--are less adverse than those of Category A projects.
 These impacts are site-specific; few if any of them are irreversible; and in most cases mitigation measures can be designed more readily than for Category A projects.
 The scope of environmental assessment for a Category B project may vary from project to project, but it is narrower than that of Category A assessment.
-Like Category A, it examines the project's potential negative and positive environmental impacts and recommends any measures needed to prevent, minimize, mitigate, or compensate for adverse impacts and improve environmental performance generally within an EMP, pre-EIA, checklist, etc. For some Category B projects, an Environmental Management Plan or other instrument (e.g. environmental audit) may be sufficient. - (c) Category C: A proposed project is classified as Category C if it is likely to have minimal or no adverse environmental impacts.
+Like Category A, it examines the project's potential negative and positive environmental impacts and recommends any measures needed to prevent, minimize, mitigate, or compensate for adverse impacts and improve environmental performance generally within an EMP, pre-EIA, checklist, etc. For some Category B projects, an Environmental Management Plan or other instrument (e.g. environmental audit) may be sufficient.

+(c) Category C: A proposed project is classified as Category C if it is likely to have minimal or no adverse environmental impacts.
 Beyond screening, no further environmental assessment action is required for a Category C project.

-It should be noted that installation of new buildings and extension of existing buildings, energy efficiency related works (replacing the machinery, insulation works, etc.) are generally treated as "No Annex" projects according to Turkish EIA system but are generally classified as Category B by the World Bank.
-(Only very limited renovation of buildings within the existing footprint are considered Category C).
+It should be noted that installation of new buildings and extension of existing buildings are generally treated as "No Annex" projects according to Turkish EIA system but could be classified as Category B by the World Bank.
 In such cases, as noted above, no environmental documentation is required under Turkish law but a simple EMP must be prepared in order to meet the requirements of OP 4.01.